-Construction has started on a 20MW solar power system in Trujillo, Cáceres, in Spain.
-Costing €150m, the new plant will have double the output of the 10MW Bavaria Solar Park in Germany, the previous largest ever photovoltaic (PV) system.
+Elecnor has started construction on a 20MW solar power system in Trujillo, Cáceres, Spain.
+Costing €150m, the new plant will have double the output of the 10MW Bavaria Solar Park in Germany, the previous largest-ever photovoltaic (PV) system.

 The Trujillo project is owned by Fotowatio Energía Solar, which is in turn owned by Spanish engineering firm Elecnor.
 The system has been jointly designed, developed and deployed by PowerLight Corporation and Elecnor.
-Atersa (another company in the Elecnor Group) is manufacturing the panels.
-These are being assembled on PowerLight’s PowerTracker System, and will cover an area of about 100ha.
+Another company in the Elecnor Group, Atersa, is manufacturing the panels.
+These are being assembled on PowerLight’s PowerTracker System and will cover an area of about 100ha.

 Elecnor introduced the project, called ‘La Magascona’, in November 2006.
-The company calculates that the plant will power 20,000 homes, preventing annual emissions into the atmosphere of above 42,000t of carbon dioxide.
-The plant is employing 350 people during the construction phase, and should be complete by the end of 2007.
+The company calculates that the plant will power 20,000 homes, preventing annual emissions into the atmosphere of more than 42,000t of carbon dioxide.
+The plant is employing 350 people during the construction phase and should be complete by the end of 2007.

 The project will use 200 100kW units (120,000 PV modules in total), gaining the top feed-in tariff for this type of plant.

 The PowerTracker design enables solar panels to track the sun through the day to maximise energy generation.
-That increases energy capture by up to 35% over fixed systems.
-There is no shading of the solar panels, which also greatly increases energy production through the year.
+This increases energy capture by up to 35% over fixed systems.
+There is no shading of the solar panels, which also greatly increases energy production throughout the year.
 Systems can scale from several hundred kW to large MW installations.

 PowerTracker’s single-axis design requires significantly less land coverage than dual-axis solar tracking systems.
-There are few moving parts, which significantly reduces operating and maintenance costs.
-The steel frame is galvanised, and corrosion-resistant, helping attain a 30-year life.
+There are fewer moving parts, which significantly reduces operating and maintenance costs.
+The steel frame is galvanised and corrosion-resistant, helping attain a 30-year life.

-Elecnor says the project is one of a portfolio totalling 50MW that is expected to complete by 2008.
-PowerLight is likely to be heavily involved in this work, since it has itself announced over 45MW of projects in Spain and Portugal through 2007.
+Elecnor says the Trujillo project is one of a portfolio totalling 50MW that is expected to be completed by 2008.
+PowerLight is likely to be heavily involved in this work since it has itself announced more than 45MW of projects in Spain and Portugal during 2007.

-Elecnor is already one of the world’s largest wind energy operators through Enerfin (yet another subsidiary).
+Elecnor is already one of the world’s largest wind energy operators through Enerfin, another subsidiary.
 It has confirmed Fotowatio’s intention to install other renewable systems like electric-thermal solar and biofuels.

 Solar energy has gained a recent boost in Spain, with solar panels now compulsory on all new and renovated buildings.
-New homes have to have solar panels providing from 30–70% of their hot water, depending on the building’s location and water usage.
+New homes have to have solar panels providing from 30% to 70% of their hot water, depending on the building’s location and water usage.
 Non-residential buildings like hospitals and shopping centres have to generate at least some electricity using photovoltaic panels.

-Dating from the 1970s, Spanish building standards have previously taken little note of energy efficiency, and so the government is making up for lost time.
-Spanish subsidies have so far concentrated on wind energy, and solar power has therefore not yet taken off in Spain.
+Dating from the 1970s, Spanish building standards have previously taken little note of energy efficiency, and so the government is making up for the lost time.
+Spanish subsidies have so far concentrated on wind energy, meaning solar power has not yet taken off in Spain.